 Patricia Polacco is a children’s book author and illustrator.
 Her book Thank You, Mr. Falker describes her struggle with dyslexia.
 She didn’t learn to read until she was almost 14.

 Art Rodriguez is the Mexican-American author of East Side Dreams and The Monkey Box.
 Due to dyslexia, he didn’t learn to read and write until he was 45.

-Atoosa Rubenstein is the youngest person ever to be hired as editor in chief at a Heart magazine, CosmoGIRL!
+Atoosa Rubenstein is the youngest person ever to be hired as editor in chief at a Hearst magazine, CosmoGIRL!
 Among her difficulties in childhood — including feeling left out, no one asking her to prom, being shunned because she was an Iranian immigrant — were troubles in grade school because of dyslexia.

 Philip Schultz is the prize-winning author of numerous poetry books; he’s received a Pulitzer, a Fullbright, an NEA Fellowship, and a Guggenheim Fellowship.
 His book My Dyslexia reveals he was exiled to the “dummy class” in school because he did not learn to read until he was 11.